 Group supervision with the Director of Training and senior Social Worker meets for one hour per week.
 The focus of this meeting is the group work all trainees will be doing.
 The group serves as a place for those in training to listen to group cases in a focused way, to learn about responding helpfully to another therapist’s clinical dilemmas and also as a troubleshooting opportunity between individual supervision meetings.

 Required and optional seminars and meetings may vary somewhat from year to year.
 Post-doctoral fellows attend these with pre-doctoral trainees.

 The typical list includes:

 Continuing Case Conference

 Eating Disorders (Fall)

-In order to give all materials thorough reading and attention, we do not accept electronic applications.
+In order to give all materials thorough reading and attention, Ideally electronic applications can be sent to email@example.com, Although if elrctronic applications are a challenge we will accept paper applications.

 Dennis Tyrell, PhD

 Brandeis Counseling Center